 Notes: The pinnacle game of Week 1 provides us with the chance to bet one of the best teams in the nation as a 7 point underdog on a neutral site.
 Florida State features one of the best secondaries in the nation, including Heisman hopeful Derwin James, who returns from his 2016 injury.
 Alabama will not face a better Defense all season, unless these teams meet again in the College Football Playoff.

 On the flip side, Alabama brings in a new Offensive Coordinator, Brian Daboll, who has no play calling experience.
 Saban has commented numerous times that he wants to return to a smash mouth ground game so I am interested to watch how these two work together early on in the season.
-The line over the past few weeks has seen waves of money on both sides; 5Dimes took Florida State money at +7.5 and Bookmaker took plenty of action on Alabama -6.5.
+The line over the past few weeks has seen waves of money on both sides.
 I have settled in with a side on Florida State with no intentions of adding in-game.
 With the mention of a slower than usual pace, I also suggest a 1st Half Under at 24 or better.
 Both of these teams should feel each other out early, with a potential flurry of offense in the 2H after 2 of the best halftime coaches in the nation make their adjustments.